carlosperate/arm-none-eabi-gcc-py-package/README.md

 This allows version locking to a specific GCC version and be able to fetch the latest `package_builder` (which might include bug fixes in the packaging), e.g. `~=13.3`/`==13.3.*`.

+## Why?

+With tools like CMake and Ninja already available via PyPI, this package completes the ecosystem for embedded development, making it possible to manage embedded project tooling entirely through Python packaging.

+And while Python packaging is far from perfect, it provides some advantages:

+- If you project already uses Python you can manage the toolchain alongside other project dependencies
+- Lock a specific toolchain version to the project requirements
+- Easily install or update the toolchain via pip/pipx/uv, without relying on the tool version being available in the OS package manager
+    - It can sometimes be challenging to get an older versions of a tool in a recent OS releases, or a newer versions in older OS releases
+- Leverage Python virtual environments to manage different toolchain versions per project on the same system
+- Simplify cross-platform toolchain installation by using the same package manager across all platforms (also used for CI pipelines)

 ## Project/repository structure